redhat-openstack/website/source/install/packstack.html.md

 ```
 $ sudo yum install -y centos-release-openstack-train
 ```
-On CentOS 8, first you need to enable the `PowerTools` repository.
+On CentOS 8, first you need to enable the `powertools` repository.
 Then, the `Extras` repository provides the RPM that enables the OpenStack repository. `Extras` is enabled by default on CentOS 8, so you can simply install the RPM to set up the OpenStack repository:
 ```
-$ sudo dnf config-manager --enable PowerTools
+$ sudo dnf config-manager --enable powertools
-$ sudo dnf install -y centos-release-openstack-ussuri
+$ sudo dnf install -y centos-release-openstack-victoria
 ```
 Update your current packages: